The Vüze: Floors

-The Vüze consists of 35 storeys, not including an elevator control room at the top, also containing an east-facing webcam run by the Chebucto Community Net.
+The Vüze consists of 33 storeys, also containing an east-facing webcam run by the Chebucto Community Net.
 During the Dalhousie period of ownership, the 32nd and 33rd floors were used for international exchange students, as well as hearing and speech clinics associated with the School of Human Communication Disorders, which also occupied the "PR" floor (the first underground floor).
 The 31st storey, which lacks direct elevator access, contains mechanical rooms.
 The 30th floor contains storage areas that jut down to the floor below in some places.
 Under the management of Tempelton Properties two additional floors were added, raising the height to a total of 120 metres.

 There is an unmarked floor between the 15th and 16th floors that contains boilers and other maintenance equipment.
 There is no direct elevator access to this floor.
 Like many buildings, there is no official or marked 13th floor.
 Hence, the only floors whose marked number does not match the actual storey of the building are the 14th and 15th floors.
 They are actually the 13th and 14th storeys, respectively.

 The main floor consists of the reception area, offices, the main foyer, and the entrance to Fenwick Street.
 Following the conversion of the property to rental apartments, an on-site fitness centre was added to the floor.
 The basement contains the aforementioned "PR" level, as well as three parking levels; "P1" (nearest to ground), "P2", and "P3".